Qiang Miao1,4, Lin Cong1 and Michael Pecht2,3

 Keywords: prognostics and health management, interpolated DFT, zoom IpDFT, Fourier transform, characteristic component identification

-Complete article is available from publisher and to the CALCE consortium members.
+Full text is available from the publisher to CALCE consortium members.